-The doctoral program in Anthropology (MA/PhD program) is designed for students who wish to specialize in Historical Archaeology or Historical Anthropology and who wish to pursue original, advanced research toward a doctorate.
+The doctoral program in Anthropology (M.A./Ph.D. program) is designed for students who wish to specialize in Historical Archaeology or Historical Anthropology and who wish to pursue original, advanced research toward a doctorate.

-All doctoral students will receive tuition and a stipend for four years: three years of course work and dissertation preparation, and a final write-up year (see below).
-The third and fourth year of funding are normally not consecutive.
 A separate application is not necessary for financial aid.
 Financial assistance is also available for summer research.
 Pending admission, students with national fellowships are welcome to the program.
 Each student will be evaluated at the end of every academic year.
 Funding is contingent on satisfactory progress as determined by the department's Graduate Committee.
 All fees must be paid in accordance with College guidelines to maintain active status in the program.

 Students entering the program without previous graduate work in anthropology will normally spend at least three years of full-time graduate study.
-Each student must complete the MA degree plus 36 semester credits beyond the MA, and at least 6 credits of dissertation work at the 800 level.
-After completing dissertation research (normally in the fourth year) a final year of funding will support one year of dissertation preparation (the "write-up year") at William and Mary.
+Each student must complete the M.A. degree plus 36 semester credits beyond the M.A., and at least 6 credits of dissertation work at the 800 level.
+All students entering the M.A./Ph.D. program must enroll in Anthropology 600 and 601 during their first year of study.

 Students will pursue their studies in either Historical Archaeology or Historical Anthropology.
-All students will be required to take courses in each of the four subfields of anthropology and build general proficiency in the discipline as a whole.
+All students will be required to take courses in each of the four subfields of anthropology and to build general proficiency in the discipline as a whole.
 This approach is designed to produce graduates who are maximally equipped to succeed in the job market for teaching positions, which often demand mastery of anthropology as a four-field discipline.